Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Duration**: 1 minute
 A field of stones springs into the air around you, shielding you from harm.
 For the duration, you have a +3 bonus to your AC.
 This effect ends early if you are hit with an attack, or if you cast another spell that provides a magical bonus to your AC.
-At Higher Levels.
-The duration increases to 10 minutes if you use a slot level above 2.
+**Using a Higher-Level Spell Slot.** The duration increases to 10 minutes if you use a slot level above 2.
 - **Classes**: Druid, Ranger
 *(Source: CS)*